 You’re receiving a steady stream of site traffic and want to monetize your blog or website through WordAds or affiliate marketing.
 Perhaps companies are reaching out to create sponsored content.
 Maybe you want to dip your toes into freelancing as a Pinterest consultant, but aren’t ready to start a full-blown business.

-The Premium plan is a great option for those who want to take their websites to the next level.
-In addition to the features included in the Personal plan, you get additional storage and advanced customization options.
+The plugin-enabled plan is a great option for those who want to take their websites to the next level.
+In addition to the features included in the plugin-enabled plan, you get additional storage and advanced customization options.
 This gives you more control over the design and visual aspects of your website.

 Regardless of what plan you use, WordPress cost includes hosting and a theme.
 Once you figure out what you want from your WordPress.com website, you’ll have a better sense of which plan is right for you.
 Remember, you can always upgrade your plan later!